epfl-lasa/rds/README.md

 # RDS

-Redirecting Driver Support (RDS) is a method to enable robots to reactively avoid imminent collisions with moving objects.
-This repository contains the RDS method's basic implementation, a ROS node to integrate it into a control loop via ROS, and another ROS node to monitor the first node.
+Redirecting Driver Support (RDS) is a method for robots to reactively avoid imminent collisions with moving objects.
+This repository contains the RDS method's implementation, a ROS node to integrate it into a control loop via ROS, and another ROS node to monitor the first node.
+Further, it contains simulations of a capsule-shaped robot navigating in crowds and using the RDS method for local collision avoidance.

 ## Qolo Setup